-Strategy and Management Theory: Developments and "Classics" (Master) 2577921, SS 2024, 2 SWS, Language: German, Open in study portal
+Strategy and Management Theory: Developments and "Classics" (Master)

 This course covers highly topical issues of great relevance to the management of organizations.
 Students will be enabled to take strategic management positions.
 By applying appropriate models from the fields of strategy and management - or models developed in-house - participants will learn to evaluate the strategic starting position of an organization and derive precise and well-founded recommendations for action based on this.